Introduction

 Texas heat and humidity accelerate bacterial growth on food waste — and that quickly turns into odor.

-- Take out kitchen trash daily, especially after meat or seafood
+- Take out trash daily after meat or seafood

-- Rinse trash bins weekly with hot water + soap or vinegar
+- Rinse bins weekly with hot water + soap or vinegar

-- Sprinkle a thin layer of baking soda in the bottom of the bin
+- Sprinkle baking soda in the bottom of the bin

-- Use lids on indoor bins and keep compost containers tightly sealed
+- Use sealed lids for indoor bins and compost containers

 6. Clean Airflow Points (Vents, Fans & Ducted Areas)

-Vents, returns, and fans collect dust, grease, and pollen, then blow those smells back into the room if they are never cleaned.
+Vents, returns, and fans collect dust, grease, and pollen, then re-circulate stale odors if they are never cleaned.

 Every 3–6 months, clean: